Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

     <pba-col>
         <div style="color: grey;">What to do with attackers? </div>
         <br>
-        <strong>If they go unpunished they can repeat the attack untill succesful</strong>
+        <strong>If they go unpunished they can repeat the attack until successful</strong>
         <br><br>
-        <div style="color: grey;">Or even worse, they can make a milion fake identities and spam incorrect votes </div>
+        <div style="color: grey;">Or even worse, they can make a million fake identities and spam incorrect votes </div>
     </pba-col>
     <pba-col>
         <img style="width: 500px" src="../../assets/img/3-Blockchain/gavel.svg" alt="Some Pic" />